plone/training/dexterity.rst

 Creating content-types TTW
 --------------------------

-In this step we will create a CT called 'Talk' and try it.
+In this step we will create a content-type called 'Talk' and try it.
 When it's ready we will move the code from the web to the file system and into our own addon.
-Later we will extend that type and add behaviors and a viewlet for Talks.
+Later we will extend that type, add behaviors and a viewlet for Talks.

-* Add new content type "Talk" and some fields for it:
+* Add new content-type "Talk" and some fields for it:

   * Add Field "Type of talk", type "Choice".
 Add options: talk, keynote, training
   * Add Field "Details", type "Rich Text" with a maximal length of 2000